onejun992/onejun992.github.io/index.md

 This institutional lineage, together with the developmental context of the newly established department, is essential to understanding the formal designation of my doctoral degree and its particular institutional background.<br><br>

         Because my graduate field inherited part of that earlier institutional framework, it retained certain <strong>structural limitations and residual features of the old system</strong>, while also enrolling a substantial number of students from <strong>arts- and practice-oriented backgrounds</strong>.
 As a result, the degree designation in my case reflects not the actual nature of my own academic training, but the <strong>historical constraints and transitional legacy of the older departmental and degree-granting system</strong>.<br><br>

+It is particularly important to emphasize that I was not admitted through the <strong>Special Admission for Foreign Nationals (외국인특별전형)</strong> or the <strong>admission quota exemption system (정원외)</strong>.
+Instead, in 2020, I participated in the <strong>General Admission (일반전형)</strong> process of Sangmyung University’s General Graduate School under the <strong>regular admission quota (정원내)</strong>, competing alongside Korean nationals.
+I was subsequently admitted to the master’s program in the Department of Global Culture Contents in September of the same year.<br><br>

+My admission followed the same academic selection procedures as those applied to other <strong>research-oriented departments awarding Ph.D. degrees</strong> within the General Graduate School.
+Prior to formally applying, I underwent <strong>preliminary selection and acceptance by my prospective academic supervisor</strong>, followed by a series of formal admission procedures, including <strong>rigorous evaluation of my research proposal and supporting application documents, review of my research plan by my prospective supervisor, and a formal interview</strong>.
+I successfully completed these procedures and obtained admission.
+This was not an admission process based solely on documentary review, but the same formal academic selection process followed by other research-oriented departments.<br><br>

+Subsequently, when applying to transfer to the <strong>integrated master’s–doctoral program</strong>, I underwent another formal academic selection and review process, including evaluation of my research plan by my academic supervisor, examination of the relevant application documents, and an interview.
+Having successfully passed the required assessments, I formally transferred to the integrated master’s–doctoral program in March 2022.
+Thus, both my initial admission to the master’s program and my subsequent progression to doctoral-level study were subject to formal academic qualification reviews and selection procedures. <strong>My eligibility for doctoral-level study was not granted solely on the basis of my existing enrollment in the master’s program.</strong><br><br>

         Within that institutional setting, however, my own pathway belonged clearly to the <strong>Cultural Content Studies</strong> direction, characterized by a <strong>humanities-based</strong>, <strong>theory-driven</strong>, and <strong>research-oriented</strong> formation.
 It should therefore be distinguished both from historically common <strong>professional, in-service, and older mid-career study patterns</strong> and from the more <strong>arts- or practice-led doctoral profiles</strong> that were associated with other directions in the broader field.<br><br>